 Get the latest info from Matt

-I am so excited to be on this awesome show at the best place to do stand-up.
+I am so excited to have been on this awesome show at the best place to do stand-up.
 This line-up is a silly amount of 🔥.
 Brent Morin (Undateable - one of my all-time fave shows) is one of the best!
 Mirv is one of my favorite people and also one of the funniest and yes he is that guy from that thing you're thinking of.
 Yeah, that commercial/show, yeah that's him.
 Guam is awesome and actually put me on one of the first stand-up shows I ever did!
 Papp Johnson is Funny AF, and Felicia Folkes is just plain awesome on and off stage.

 Plus the absolutely hysterical Hormoz Rashidi aka my best friend and one of my personal favorite comics!
 Add in the Tiny Sets Band and this is one sure to be of the coolest shows around.
-Grab your tix now.

 I am so excited to let you know I was on Season 1, Episode 3 of ABC's Awesome New Show "Stumptown" based on the Greg Rucka comic book of the same name.
 The episode is called "Rip City Dicks" and I play my favorite character name of all time Danny Dongelberg!
 I read this comic book when it came out, and was super excited when they made the perfect casting choice of Cobie Smulders in the lead role.
 So you can't even imagine how stoked I was to be able to work with her on this project!!
 Such a great show.
 Check it out now (find out more about the show by clicking this pic of me from the show [which they featured in the This Season Promo that aired with the pilot!!!])
 If you love Detective Shows, amazing soundtracks, great casts, great writing, great action, and shows that get killer critic reviews --it's Certified Fresh on Rotten Tomoatoes) then this show is for you!!